Start

 Extended Attribute Contents Window

-Each text box will only display the first 4 Mebibytes of the attributes (if available).
-If your current user account has no access permission to read the attribute, or if one of the mismatching objects is missing in one of the folders, the text There is no Extended Attribute or you have no permission to display its contents will be displayed instead.
-The first column in the text box is the hexadecimal offset position in the value for which the bytes are displayed (the first byte has the position 00000000).
+The first column in the text box is the hexadecimal offset position in the value for which the bytes are displayed (the first byte has position 00000000).
 The next 16 bytes stored at that position will be shown in the line following this offset.
 The bytes will additionally be shown in canonical character notation, assuming that they might represent text information encoded in the ASCII standard.
 Characters unprintable in the ASCII standard are represented by dots (.).
 The 16 characters in each line are delimited by vertical bars (|).
+If your current user account has no access permission to read the attribute, or if one of the mismatching objects or attributes is missing, the notice No data available will be shown instead.

 macOS systems use a known Extended Attribute named com.apple.FinderInfo to store additional information for file system objects used by the Finder.
 When you double-click this known attribute, Sync Checker is capable of interpreting the value.
 A special window will appear.